FC Tskhinvali

-FC Tskhinvali is a Georgian football club, which in mid-2010s spent four seasons in the top tier of the national league.
+FC Tskhinvali is a defunct Georgian football club, which in mid-2010s spent four seasons in the top tier of the national league.

 Despite the name, due to the enduring Georgian–Ossetian conflict they were unable to host their opponents in the city of Tskhinvali, playing home games instead in Georgian-controlled areas, mostly in Gori, Tbilisi and Rustavi.

-In early 2020 the club was disqualified from Liga 3 after their failure to solve a severe financial crisis.
+In early 2020, the club was disqualified from Liga 3 after their failure to solve a severe financial crisis.

+Several times the club has undergone name changes: